Email address per inbox

 In addition, Mailtrap inboxes support dynamic aliased addresses.
 For example, email@example.com and firstname.lastname@example.org will be equally accepted and delivered to the same inbox.

 As a result of testing, all your experiments will be perfectly sorted and delivered to the corresponding Mailtrap virtual inboxes.
 You will be able to review all of the messages and verify their content.
-This is crucial in those cases when you use personalization (especially in a subject line) and dynamic elements or localization.
+This is crucial when you use personalization (especially in a subject line) and dynamic elements or localization.

 Another important point is that sending emails to Mailtrap inboxes from your production server doesn’t affect your domain’s reputation for the main email providers like Gmail, Hotmail, Yahoo, etc. Otherwise, if you send emails to fake or unused email addresses, it has a negative influence on your deliverability rates.